-The acquisition of subsidiaries is accounted for using the purchase method of accounting.
-The purchase method of accounting involves allocating the cost of the business combination to the fair vale of the assets acquired and the liabilities and contingent liabilities assumed at the date of acquisition.
+The acquisition of subsidiaries is accounted for using the acquisition method of accounting.
+The acquisition method of accounting involves recognising at acquisition date, separately from goodwill, the identifiable assets acquired, the liabilities assumed and any non-controlling interest in the acquiree.
+The identifiable assets and the liabilities assumed are measured at their acquisition date fair values.